inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 ## Team roles

+How did the team roles function?
+* **First compulsory → roles worked**
+* **Second compulsory → roles changed**
+  * The team roles had to be swapped for this assignment, but this is to be expected, as the further our development goes, the necessity of different roles will shift as the requirements become more clear.

 The roles we had assigned during the first assignment proved effective at first, however, we had to change the roles for the second assignment.
 Tor Kristian and Tobias weren't in Bergen for most of the assignment.
 As a result of this, the team then made the decision that they should share the secretary role, and focus less on the technical aspects and more on the documentation aspects of the project.
 The rest of the group was in Bergen and therefore able to meet up for a coding session, this meant that Sondre, Silje and Marcus, completed the programming aspects of the assignment.
 Our assigned team-leader, Sondre, had to travel the 26th of February.
 Due to this, “...” was appointed as substitute team leader during the Thursday group meeting.

 Sondre and Silje will keep their roles as team-leader and customer contact, likewise Marcus and Tobias will also keep their current roles.
 Although as we move further with the project and the group as a whole gains more libGDX experience, we may not need an exclusive libGDX role.